-A few other examples of advanced li-ion next-gen battery technologies currently on the market (but less widely commercially available than li-ion cobalt varieties, or even lithium-iron-phosphate batteries, which are currently a popular battery solution for some stationary battery applications) include: li-ion cobalt oxide, lithium iron phosphate, li-ion silicon, li-ion manganese oxide, li-ion sulphur, and li-ion solid state.
+A few other examples of advanced li-ion next-gen battery technologies currently in the market (but less widely commercially available than li-ion cobalt varieties; and even less commercially available than lithium-iron-phosphate batteries; which are currently a popular battery solution for some stationary battery applications) include: li-ion silicon, li-ion manganese oxide, li-ion sulphur, and li-ion solid state.
 (Here is a YouTube video on li-iron phosphate batteries, also known as LFP batteries).
 All of these promising, best-in-class batteries based on advanced li-ion chemistry are more efficient than the products of previous li-ion battery generations; and are also lighter, longer lasting, often still rechargable while also developed to charge quickly; and have a higher energy capacity.
 These cutting-edge li-ion batteries based on the latest battery chemistries are emerging into the mass marketplace; as they transition from R&D, beta-testing, and demonstration phases.
 Advanced next-gen li-ion batteries could revolutionize battery technology for smartphones, computers, tablets, electric vehicles, grid storage, commercial/ municipal buildings, RVs, boats, aerospace applications, other industrial applications, and much more.

-Standard li-ion batteries (such as li-ion colbalt oxide, or the promising LFP batteries gaining popularity for home energy storage and EVs) remain the most prominent high capacity battery in today’s market for smart phones, laptops, electric vehicles; as well as small-scale (residential/ commercial building), and large-scale (grid, industrial) energy storage.
-However, sodium-ion batteries, graphene-based batteries, and zinc-air batteries, represent cheaper, more abundant material than lithium; that could produce a less expensive battery, with possibilities for long-term energy storage n in the future; if R&D in these technologies yields batteries that can be widely commercially marketed.
+Widely commercially available advanced li-ion batteries (such as li-ion colbalt oxide, or the promising LFP batteries gaining popularity for home energy storage and EVs) remain the most prominent high capacity batteries widely available in today’s market - for smart phones, laptops, electric vehicles; as well as small-scale (residential/ commercial building), and large-scale (grid, industrial) energy storage.
+However, sodium-ion batteries, graphene-based batteries, and zinc-air batteries, represent cheaper, more abundant, more environmentally-friendly material than lithium; that could produce a less expensive battery with possibilities for long-term energy storage and applications for a wide range of products - if R&D in these technologies yields batteries that can be widely commercially marketed.

-Lithium-vanadium phosphate batteries are a next-generation battery solution which shows promise, as they can extend the range of electric vehicles (EVs), for example.
-These batteries potentially have greater power than batteries found in the latest electric vehicles (such as lithium-manganese oxide), but also greater safety than the batteries found in smartphones and laptops.
+Lithium-vanadium phosphate batteries are a next-generation battery solution which shows promise; as they can extend the range of electric vehicles (EVs), for example.
+These batteries potentially have greater power than advanced batteries found in many EVs today, but also greater safety than the batteries found in smartphones and laptops.
 In addition, recharging lithium-vanadium batteries could be faster than batteries currently used in EVs and computers.
 Other promising advanced next-gen battery types with varying degrees of research and development, and at different levels of marketability, include flow batteries.

 Unlike vanadium flow batteries, which currently represent a great, realistic battery alternative, lithium-air batteries only theoretically represent a great battery alternative.
 Lithium-air batteries could triple the range of EVs; and could give fully charged EVs the same range as maximum range gasoline cars with a full tank.
 However, whereas vanadium flow batteries can charge and discharge repetitively with no problem, it has been notoriously difficult to manufacture re-chargable varieties of lithium-air batteries.

-New batteries made from everything from li-ion + cobalt, phosphate, manganese, silicon (or combining a bunch of these elements, along with nickel - for lithium nickel manganese cobalt oxides, or NMCs as these batteries are known); as well as batteries based on vanadium, zinc, sodium or even graphene – all show great promise.
-Advanced R&D is being done on "superconductors", flow batteries, solid-state batteries, and various metal or air-flow type batteries; as well as experimental combinations such as lithium sulfur, lithium-nickel-manganese-cobalt, and lithium-tininate oxide. new advanced next-gen batteries are quickly gaining ground both in terms of R&D, as well as deployment.
+New promising batteries are currently being manufactured with everything from li-ion + cobalt, phosphate, manganese, silicon (or combining a bunch of these elements, along with nickel - for lithium nickel manganese cobalt oxides, or NMCs as these batteries are known); as well as batteries based on vanadium, zinc, sodium or even graphene.
+Advanced R&D is being done on "superconductors", flow batteries, solid-state batteries, and various metal or air-flow type batteries; as well as experimental combinations such as lithium sulfur, lithium-nickel-manganese-cobalt, and lithium-tininate oxide.
+New advanced next-gen batteries are quickly gaining ground both in terms of R&D, as well as deployment.
 Advancements in next-gen batteries will help add renewable energy storage to the grid, add charging capacity to our cell phones and laptops, and help extend the range of electric cars to compete with gasoline ones.

 Please also see: